atlasphp/Atlas.Pdo/README.md

 - The _Connection_ always sets the PDO connection to `ERRMODE_EXCEPTION` mode for error reporting.

-This package also provides a _ConnectionLocator_ to register, instantiate, and retain named _Connection_ objects for default, read, and write databases.
+This package also provides a _ConnectionLocator_ to register, instantiate, and retain named _Connection_ objects for default, read (slave), and write (master) databases.

 Read the documentation [here](./docs/index.md).